carpentries/instructor-training/02-models.md

 The correct answer is 42,
 but each of the other answers provides valuable insight:

+> Discussion: what is the misconception associated with each wrong answer?
+Ask
+> three different people.

 *   If the child answers 32, she is throwing away the carry completely.
 *   If she answers 312, she knows that she can't just discard the carried '1', but doesn't understand that it's actually a ten